2796gaurav/mcpconn/docs/guardrails.md

 # Using Guardrails

-`plug_mcp` comes with a powerful, built-in guardrail system to help you secure your application and moderate content.
+`mcpclient` comes with a powerful, built-in guardrail system to help you secure your application and moderate content.
 Guardrails can inspect both user input before it's sent to the AI and the AI's response before it's sent to the user.

 ## How it Works